 Sync customer refund created against the customer deposit to Shopify using the “NetSuite Refund to Shopify Refund Add” flow

 When you sync a paid order as a sales order with a customer deposit, and if there is a refund request even before the order is fulfilled, a refund adjustment is required instead of item restock.
 In this scenario, the fulfillment and invoice records are not created in NetSuite and a customer refund is created against the open customer deposit.
 The NetSuite Refund to Shopify Refund Add flow syncs the customer refunds created against the open customer deposit to Shopify along with the cash refund and credit memo.
-The flow: